KamitaniLab/End2EndDeepImageReconstruction/README.md

 The article is available at: http://arxiv.org/abs/1602.02644

-[2] The codes for training models are modified from the released codes of the above article, and the original codes are available at: https://lmb.informatik.uni-freiburg.de/resources/binaries/arxiv2016_alexnet_inversion_with_gans/release_deepsim_v0.5.zip
+[2] The code for training models are modified from the released code of the above article, and the original code are available at: https://lmb.informatik.uni-freiburg.de/resources/binaries/arxiv2016_alexnet_inversion_with_gans/release_deepsim_v0.5.zip

-[3] The codes for creating LMDB data are based on the example codes shared in: http://deepdish.io/2015/04/28/creating-lmdb-in-python/
+[3] The code for creating LMDB data are based on the example code shared in: http://deepdish.io/2015/04/28/creating-lmdb-in-python/

 [4] For the details of fMRI preprocessing, please refer to: Shen, Horikawa, Majima, and Kamitani (2019) Deep image reconstruction from human brain activity, http://dx.doi.org/10.1371/journal.pcbi.1006633

 ## Author

 Shen Guo-Hua (E-mail: shen-gh@atr.jp)

 ## Acknowledgement

 The author thanks precious discussion and advice from the members in DNI (http://www.cns.atr.jp/dni/) and Kamitani Lab (http://kamitani-lab.ist.i.kyoto-u.ac.jp/).
 The author thanks Mitsuaki Tsukamoto for software installation and computational environment setting.
 The author thanks Tomoyasu Horikawa for fMRI data preprocessing.
-The author thanks Shuntaro Aoki for data curation and example codes to read fMRI data.
+The author thanks Shuntaro Aoki for data curation and example code to read fMRI data.